rlutz1/CS361_Project/README.md

 ### Testing with Specified Benchmarks

 The following commands will run benchmarks 2^20 - 2^30, as seen below in ascending order (see `-p2` at end of each line).
-The printing the array will be turned off in the command (but you can turn it on if you're brave, of course).
+The printing the array will be turned off in the command (but you can turn it on if you need the out, of course.
+By adding the `-pa true` flag to the following commands, you can also redirect the output as needed to a text file of choice).
 Printing the time it took to sort is turned on.
 All commands include the command to increase the java heap size, but this is technically only needed in the 2^29 and 2^30 cases (at least on the machine the benchmarks for this project ran on).

 + `java -Xmx12g -jar run.jar -pt true -p2 20`
 + `java -Xmx12g -jar run.jar -pt true -p2 21`